The grass might be greener on the other side, but is it as ‘edgy’ as yours?

 As you may have guessed, garden bed edging is a way to create clean lines along the boundary, or edge, of your garden.

-Depending on your goal and aesthetics, you can choose from a number of materials to create lawn edging, including blocks, metal, timber or even concrete.
+Depending on your goal and aesthetics, you can choose from a number of materials to create garden edging, including blocks, metal, timber or even concrete.
+These keep your plants and flower beds nice and tidy by defining your garden’s borders.

 Keep Lawn Runners Out